 A Full Stack Developer is a vital role.
 They provide coding support to both the user-facing side and non-user facing side of a software or site to help ensure that your product looks and functions exactly the way you want.
 Due to their extensive knowledge, they also help to streamline communication between designers and programmers.
 So, it’s important you’ve got the right Full Stack Developer interview questions on hand to make the right hiring choice for this crucial position!

-When hiring a Full Stack Developer these skills and qualifications are the ones you need to look out for:
+When hiring and interviewing a Full Stack Developer these skills and qualifications are the ones you need to look out for:

 - Able to test and debug their own work.